jsteinshouer/jsteinshouer.github.io/_posts/2016-07-14-create-derby-db-in-coldfusion-programatically.md

 ---
 layout: post
-title:  "Using the Apache Derby Embedded Database in Adobe Coldfusion"
+title:  "Programatically Create an Apache Derby Database in Adobe Coldfusion"
 subtitle: ""
 categories: [CFML]
+date:   2016-07-14 11:56:01
-tags: [cfml,coldfusion]
+tags: [cfml,coldfusion,derby]
 ---

-With [Lucee] you can add a datasource for the [H2] embedded database and if the database doesnt exist it will be created.
+With [Lucee] you can add a datasource for the [H2] embedded database and if the database doesnt exist it will be created automatically.
+This can be handy if you have some automated setup routine for your application.

 {% highlight cfscript %}
 this.datasources["myDsn"] = {